 - a.
-If students are removed from a didactic or practicum course, as part of a corrective action plan, they may need to retake the course at their own expense.
+If students are removed from a didactic or field experience course, as part of a developmental action plan, they may need to retake the course at their own expense.
 Students are encouraged to discuss any financial or other concerns with a Student Services Counselor (SSC).
 Students may also be assigned a failing grade for the assignment(s), which may result in course failure.
 Students may be assigned a failing grade for the course despite actual end of course grade. - b.
-Students may not participate in corrective action plans more than three times.
-Students who do not complete the correction action plan successfully will be referred by the Professional Practices Committee to the Code of Conduct committee for removal from the program. - c.
-The Professional Practices Committee may require students to attend therapeutic services at their own cost, as prescribed by the NASW standard of ethical responsibilities as professionals (NASW Standard Code 4.05).
-The Professional Practices Committee may determine a referral to the University Code of Conduct Committee is appropriate, in addition to or in place of, any College-level penalties.
-Students may appeal a determination made by the Professional Practices Committee by utilizing the University Appeal Procedures and submitting a formal appeal through a Student Services Counselor. - d.
-Ethical violations may result in the student being reported to the state licensing board (for information on different types of violations, and potential consequences refer to the "Unprofessional Conduct Acknowledgement Form" located in the Field Education manual).
+Students may not participate in developmental action plans more than two times.
+Students who do not complete the correctiondevelomental action plan successfully will be referred by the Professional Practices Committee to the Code of Conduct committee for removal from the program. - c.
+The Professional Practices Committee may recommend students to attend therapeutic services at their own expense.
+The Professional Practices Committee may determine a referral to the University Code of Conduct Committee is appropriate, in addition to or in place of, any College-level actions.
+Students may appeal a determination made by the Professional Practices Committee by utilizing the University Appeal Procedures and submitting a formal appeal through a Student Services Counselor.